Nutmeg Review UK – Features & Fees Revealed

 Nutmeg Portfolio Performance

 Our Nutmeg review process found that the investment platform is very transparent on its track record and past performance.
-This is great, as it gives you an idea as to what level of returns to expect.
-The specific returns will vary not only by the risk level but also the type of account.
+The specific returns will vary not only by the risk level but also by the type of account.

 Nevertheless, to give you an idea of how Nutmeg portfolios have performed in recent years, check out the examples below:

 - Risk Rating 3/5: 13.3%

 - Risk Rating 5/5: 17.9%

 - Risk Rating 1/10: 2.1%

 - Risk Rating 10/10: 11.1%